johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

-If you are using a PrivateKeyVault or really any raspberry pi, the following line sends a qr-code representation of **hello world** to the screen at the BASH console.
+If you are using a PrivateKeyVault or really any Linux device, the following line sends a qr-code representation of **hello world** to the screen at the BASH console.
 You can put whatever message you want between the quotes to get a qr-code representation of that message.
 `qrencode -t ANSIUTF8 "hello world"`
-This is good for passing addresses (not seeds) out of the vault.
+This is good for passing addresses (not seeds) out of the vault without the need to connect to other devices.